Rail transport in Indonesia: Tramline

+Minitrain

+In Indonesia there are several tourist attractions that provide mini train services, such as in the Punden Mbah Retjo area Sidoarjo, the Lokamerta tourist attraction in Klaten, Syamsudin Noor Airport mini train, and the Forest Train at the Kembang Langit Park, Batang Regency, Central Java.

+In December 2024, the Forest Line Tourist Train was launched at a new tourist attraction called Bernah De Vallei, located in Mojokerto Regency, East Java.

+Monorail

+In Indonesia, there are several monorails that are operated only for tourism purposes, namely the monorail system in Taman Remaja, Surabaya and in Wonderia Park, Semarang.
+Both monorails are powered by electricity.
+However, the manufacturer of the two monorails is not yet known.

+Industrial and mining railways

 Sugar cane

 The use of trains as transport from plantations dates back to the 1800s.
 In the past, to transport sugar cane from plantations to sugar factories, sugar mill companies used narrow gauge trains to transport their sugar cane products.
 Around the 1970s, the transportation of sugarcane from plantations to factories began using trucks.
 Since the early 90s, transportation of sugarcane from plantations in Indonesia has been almost entirely using trucks due to lower operational costs, time efficiency, and the reduction in sugarcane land around the sugar factory area.